Americana, São Paulo: Confederate immigration

 In 1866, the region started to be populated with American immigrants from the former Confederate States of America, who were fleeing the aftermath of the American Civil War.
 The Emperor Dom Pedro II was a fierce advocate of the South during the war, and openly recruited the former Confederates, offering free transport, cheap land, and an easy path to citizenship.

 The first immigrant to arrive was the lawyer and ex-state senator from Alabama, colonel William Hutchinson Norris.
 Norris installed himself in lands near the seat of the Machadinho estate and the Quilombo River.

-Norris was to investigate and report on Brazil and as a possible new home for pro-slavery Confederates who no longer wanted to live in the United States.
+Norris was to investigate and report on Brazil as a possible new home for Confederates who no longer wanted to live in the United States.
 His report was positive, and in 1867 the rest of his family arrived in Brazil, accompanied by other families from the Confederate States.
 These families settled in the region, bringing agricultural innovations and a kind of watermelon known as "Georgia's rattlesnake".
 Between 8,000 and 20,000 former Confederates emigrated to Brazil (not all to this one town).
 Slaves were inexpensive in Brazil, one noted, and at least 54 families bought 536 slaves after arrival in Brazil.

 In 1875, almost a decade after the arrival of the Confederate immigrants in the region, the Companhia Paulista de Estradas de Ferro completed the expansion of its main railway to the city of Rio Claro.
 A station was built within the lands of the Machadinho estate.
 Despite belonging to the municipality of Campinas, the station was made to serve the estates in the municipality of Santa Bárbara d'Oeste, which was further away and had no station of its own.